 Little Known CAD Commands That Rock, Part 2

-Last month, I started off talking about a command called RTEXT, or Remote Text.
-This month, I’m going to discuss that command again, but this time, I’m going to show you how to use the DIESEL option for that command.
-For those relatively new to AutoCAD, you may not know what DIESEL expressions are.
-In this video, I will show you how you can use RTEXT with a DIESEL expression and how you can use them to populate items in your DWG files.
+Last month I started off talking about a command called “RTEXT”, or remote text.
+This month, I am going to discuss that command again, but this time, I am going to show you how to use the “Diesel” option for that command.
+For those relatively new to AutoCAD, you may not know what “Diesel” expressions are, but in this video clip, I will show you how you can use RTEXT with a “Diesel” expression and how you can use them to populate items in your dwg files.

 The next topic I will discuss is regarding blocks.
 I have a couple of commands that I will cover in the video below.
-The first one is BLOCKREPLACE which is an Express Tool command.
+The first one is “Replace Block”, which is an Express Tool command.
 This command is handy when you have several instances of a block that you want to replace with a different block.
-The second command is RENAME.
-This one, however, is for more than just blocks, as you will see in the video.
-You can rename blocks, AutoCAD styles, linetypes, and more.
-This can keep you from having to recreate a block just because the name is incorrect.
+The second command is “Rename”.
+This is for more than just blocks though, as you will see in the video.
+You can rename Blocks, AutoCAD styles, Linetypes, and more.
+This can keep you from having to recreate a block just because the name was incorrect.

-The last topic I will talk about in this part of the series is the OVERKILL command.
-This one is great for cleaning duplicate objects from your drawings that are acting pesky.
-It gives you some options to choose before performing the command, and it is very efficient at getting the unwanted extra junk out.
-Check out this video to see how to use it.
+The last topic I will talk about in this part of the series is the “Overkill” command.
+This one is great for cleaning out duplicate objects from your drawings that are acting pesky.
+It gives you some options to choose before performing the command and it is very efficient at getting the unwanted extra “junk” out.
+Check out the video below for its use.

 So that’s it for part 2 of this series.
-Be sure to check back for the upcoming installments of this series as I will continue to discuss more commands that you might find useful, and don’t forget to read part 1.
-Finally, if you have a tool you would like me to cover in this series, drop me a note in the comments!
+Be sure to check back for the upcoming installments of this series as I will continue to discuss more commands that you might find useful.